OpenVisualCloud/SVT-VP9/README.md

      -    YASM Assembler version 1.2.0 or later

 * __Build Instructions__
-     >    ./Build/linux/build.sh <release | debug> (if none specified, both release and debug will be built)
+     - `./Build/linux/build.sh <release | debug>` (if none specified, both release and debug will be built)
+     - To build a static library and binary, append `static`
+     - Additional options can be found by typing `./Build/linux/build.sh --help`

 * __Sample Binaries location__
      -    Binaries can be found under Bin/Release and / or Bin/Debug